react-native-elements/react-native-elements/website/versioned_docs/version-4.0.0-beta.0/main/AirbnbRating.md

 #### isDisabled

-Whether the rating can be modiefied by the user
+Whether the rating can be modified by the user

 Default is false